gracefulife/clova-developer-guide/en/Terms.md

 ### Clova access token {#ClovaAccessToken}
 A means used by Clova to authorize a client when the client tries to send [event messages](#Event) to [Clova Interface Connect](#CIC).
 See [Creating Clova access token](/CIC/Guides/Interact_with_CIC.md#CreateClovaAccessToken) for more details.

+### Clova Auth API {#ClovaAuthAPI}
+An API used by clients to obtain [Clova access tokens](#ClovaAccessToken).
+See [Clova Auth API](/CIC/References/Clova_Auth_API.md) for more details.

 ### Clova Developer Console {#ClovaDeveloperConsole}
-A web tool that provides the following features for client devices interacting with the Clova platform or for developers who build [Clova extensions](#ClovaExtension).
+A web tool that provides the following features for development of a client device or [Clova extension](#ClovaExtension) that interacts with the Clova platform.
-* Registration of a client device and client credentials
+* Registers a client device and obtains client credentials
-* Registration and deployment of a Clova extension
+* Registers and releases a Clova extension
-* Registration of an interaction model
+* Registers an interaction model
-* Statistics related to Clova services
+* Views statistics related to Clova services

 <div class="note">
   <p><strong>Note!</strong></p>